hamidrezaomidvar/LINDER/README.md

     lon_right_bot_t,
     start,
     end,
-    nx=1, # deviding the domain (number of devisions in x) for very large domains ny=1, # deviding the domain (number of devisions in y) for very large domains xn=40, # number of pixels in x direction to calculate fraction in the last step yn=40, # number of pixels in 7 direction to calculate fraction in the last step path_GUF=path_GUF,
+    nx=1, # dividing the domain (number of divisions in x) for very large domains ny=1, # dividing the domain (number of divisions in y) for very large domains xn=40, # number of pixels in x direction to calculate fraction in the last step yn=40, # number of pixels in 7 direction to calculate fraction in the last step path_GUF=path_GUF,